PeytonCurr/plate_counter/README.md

 # PlateCounter

 ## Project Overview
-PlateCounter is a dynamic web application designed to address the practical needs of gym-goers.
-The app allows users to quickly determine the plates needed for their workouts by entering a desired weight and displaying a visual representation of the weights.
-Integrated with React.js for dynamic user interactions and Tailwind for responsive design, PlateCounter has been adopted by members at a local gym who find it extremely useful.
+Designed to meet the practical needs of gym-goers by quickly calculating the required weight plates for workouts.
+The app has been adopted by members in my local gym.
+React.js and Tailwind were used for dynamic interactions and responsive design while SVGs were used as custom components, enhancing visual elements and functionality.

 ## Key Features
-- **Weight Input Options**: Users can enter the desired weight either by typing the specific value or by scrolling through each digit like a combination lock.
+- **Weight Input Options**: Users can enter the desired weight either by typing the specific value or by scrolling through each digit.
-- **Instant Visual Representation**: Upon entering the weight, the app displays a visual representation of the weights as different gym plates.
+- **Reactive Visual Representation**: Upon entering the weight, the app displays a reactive visual representation of the weights as different gym plates.
 - **Stats Section**: Specifies the number of each type of plate needed.
 - **Three Display Options**:
-  1. **45-pound Barbell**: Displays weights placed on either side of the barbell horizontally.
+  1. **With Barbell**: Displays the weights placed on either side of a 45-pound barbell, horizontally arranged.
-  2. **Single-side Option**: Shows all the weights stacked vertically in one pile without a barbell.
+  2. **Single Stack**: Shows all the weights stacked vertically in a single pile, without a barbell.
-  3. **Double-side Option**: Displays half the weight in one pile on the left and the other half on the right, both vertically without a barbell.
+  3. **Double Stack**: Splits the weights into two vertical stacks, one on the left and one on the right, without a barbell.

 ## Technologies Used
 - **HTML**